The Sandbox Writing Challenge 2018 — Exercise 26

 Removing the spears horrid barb.

-My Dragon exhales a fearsome howl.
+My Dragon exhales a awesome howl.

 Eyes bulging, tears flowing down his jowl.

-In agony, thrashing his spiky green tail.
+In agony, thrashing his spiky tail.

 Then slowly abating, like a windless sail.

 Is he dying, lying there loudly groaning.

 Green horns twitching, he’s again my mythical reptile.

 My wounded Dragon, stands so proud.

 His misty eyes, looking to the clouds.